engineer-86/bluetooth_scraper/README.md

 - **Scanning Parameters**: You can adjust the Bluetooth scanning parameters such as scanning time and power settings in the source code.
 - **Data Output**: Modify the code to change how and where the data is logged, e.g., to an SD card, over WiFi to a server, or via MQTT.

+## Used Libraries

+This project uses the following libraries:

+- **PubSubClient** by Nick O'Leary - A client library for MQTT messaging.
+[GitHub Link](https://github.com/knolleary/pubsubclient)
+  - Version: 2.8 or later
+- **WiFi** - ESP32 library for configuring the WiFi connection.
+- **NimBLE-Arduino** by h2zero - A fork of the original NimBLE library, optimized for the ESP32.
+[GitHub Link](https://github.com/h2zero/NimBLE-Arduino)
+  - Version: 1.4.1 or later
+- **ArduinoJson** by Benoit Blanchon - An efficient and easy-to-use JSON library for embedded systems.
+[GitHub Link](https://github.com/bblanchon/ArduinoJson)
+  - Version: 7.0.4 or later

 ## Contributing

 Contributions to the project are welcome.
 Please fork the repository, make your changes, and submit a pull request for review.